omarhernandev/AppleStockAnalysis/README.md

 ## How This Would Scale

-- Modularize time series functions in the `/R` directory
+- Modularize statistical analysis functions in the `/R` directory
 - Add a Shiny dashboard for user interactivity
 - Automate data ingestion via Alpha Vantage or Yahoo Finance API
-- Deploy as a hosted forecasting service with auto-refresh
+- Deploy as a hosted analysis service with auto-refresh
 - Add unit tests and continuous integration

 ## System Diagram